zachfurie/gograd/README.md

 # Autograd in Golang

+This project is meant for me to learn more about deep learning.
+Not neccessarily better than any existing libraries in any way.
+Suggestions are appreciated!

 Results:
 * Gograd_2d:
   * Achieved 98.2% correct predictions on MNIST with an hour of training.
 Not amazing, but shows that the library works.

 * Gograd_nd:
-  * Achieved 100% correct predictions on MNIST with 00:01:24 of training.
+  * Achieved 100% correct predictions on MNIST with 00:01:01 of training.
 Further exploration required.
   * Achieved 95% on fashion-mnist with same model/params

 To Do: